 Thanks for taking the time to read a bit about me, and I look forward to joining you on a learning journey soon!

-Texas A & M University-College Station - BS, Mechanical Engineering
+Undergraduate Degree: Texas A & M University-College Station - Bachelor of Science, Mechanical Engineering

 6th Grade Science